About this policy

 The information that Morris collects is usually personal information directly from the individual, or via our website facility.

-The information we collect may include your name, address, date of birth, contact details (phone, fax, email address), financial details, health information or other information Morris considers necessary for one of it’s functions, services or activities.
+The information we collect may include your name, address, date of birth, contact details (phone, fax, email address), financial details, health information, details of government-issued identification documents or other information Morris considers necessary for one of it’s functions, services or activities.

 We acquire this personal information so that we can: